vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The collection key includes source ID, SDAT offset, and sequence index.
 That makes each collection stable and unique within a source.

 NDS sequence code uses one compiler-cursor opcode switch.
-Each block reads a source command once and ends in a direct output action, typed track-state operation, local `Playback` method, or VM control-flow action.
-The cursor records source operands for annotation while separately compiling positional execution values and an automatically assigned executor slot.
+Each block reads a source command once and appends direct output actions, typed track-state operations, local `Playback` behavior, or VM control flow.
+Pitch-bend range, for example, visibly chains a track-state assignment and a range event rather than hiding both behind one method.
+The cursor records source operands for annotation while separately compiling ordered positional actions.
 Playback receives no field names or source bytes.
 Normal SSEQ decoding follows reachable blocks, so subroutines and jump targets are discovered without a playback prepass.

 The same command decoder handles the `Allocate Track`, optional bootstrap rest, and `Open Track` records used to discover secondary tracks.
 These bootstrap commands are discarded after discovery because they run before musical track playback, but their byte layout is not parsed a second way.
 Malformed SDAT recovery remains a specialized walker because it must split overlapping blocks; it reuses the canonical command decoder and still produces normal `TrackProgram` and source annotations.